 Getting Into School on Your Own

-Information on the rights of unaccompanied youth to access education can be found here.
 Unaccompanied youth have special rights to access education under the federal McKinney-Vento Act.
 Pegasus can help advocate for you.

 Consent to Healthcare